okta/okta-auth-js/README.md

 #### Handling the callback with hash routing
 According to the OAuth 2.0 spec the redirect URI "MUST NOT contain a fragment component": <https://tools.ietf.org/html/rfc6749#section-3.1.2>
-So in case of using hash-based `#` strategy and OAuth 2.0, the redirect URI can be defined only like a base url, without any specific rout.
+So in case of using hash-based `#` strategy and OAuth 2.0, the redirect URI can be defined only like a base url, without any specific route.
-That's mean that hash-based router will receive the redirect callback on the main / default route.
+That means that hash-based router will receive the redirect callback on the main / default route.
 So we recommend to define the logic that will parse redirect url at the very beginning of your app.
 So the flow will be similar to [Handling the callback without routing](#handling-the-callback-without-routing)

 Additionally if using hash routing, we recommend to use PKCE and responseMode query (which is the default for PKCE).
 Using implicit flow, with tokens in the hash could cause unpredictable results since hash routers like to rewrite the fragment.